What is Forex Trading

 Forex is short for Foreign Exchange, and forex trading – also known ass FX trader – is the same as currency trading.
 Forex trading is not a new invention; as long as there has been currencies and international trade there has also been a need to exchange one currency for another.

 Today, the forex market is huge and electronic trading dominates.
-Two thousand years ago, a forex exchage professional would have accepted physical coins of one currency as payment for physical coins of another currency, but today, the FX trade is chiefly carried out by traders in front of cumputer screens.
+Two thousand years ago, a forex exchange professional would have accepted physical coins of one currency as payment for physical coins of another currency, but today, the FX trade is chiefly carried out by traders in front of computer screens.

 The global FX market is characterized by high liquidity and a lack of centralization.
-On avarage, the eqvivalent of around $3.2 trillion USD are traded on this market per day.
+On average, the equivalent of around $3.2 trillion USD are traded on this market per day.
 The eight major currencies (especially the USD, EUR, GBP, and JPY) account for a vast majority of this amount.

 Being a small-scale forex trader